Code-Institute-Submissions/NikolaVk-portfolio-1NV_SepResub/README.md

 The fonts used for this site are Merryweather and Lato with a backup of Sans-serif:

-- [Merriweather](https://fonts.google.com/specimen/Merriweather?query=merr) was used for all heading elements, I chose it for it's bold and classic look which is fitting for a gardening site.
+- [Merriweather](https://fonts.google.com/specimen/Merriweather?query=merr) was used for all heading elements, I chose it for its bold and classic look which is fitting for a gardening site.
 - [Lato](https://fonts.google.com/specimen/Lato?query=lat) was used for all other elements smaller elements.
 It's clearly readable and again has a classic look to it.

 ### Icons